Reserve Timed Tickets

 Visitors have the opportunity to explore hands-on exhibits, five miles of nature viewing trails, our butterfly garden, and a great nature store with unique gifts and nature related items.
 Academic programs at the center are designed to address the need for students to improve and strengthen their science and critical thinking skills while introducing them to the wonders of nature.

-The Trinity River Audubon Center offers everyone the opportunity to connect to nature and to experience the outdoors year around.
+The Trinity River Audubon Center offers everyone the opportunity to connect to nature and experience the outdoors year around.
 Come discover for yourself – you will not be disappointed.